gozdemogus/blog-project-core-identity-api/README.md

 ## About
 - Includes blog posts about art, movies, music, events, etc.
-- At home page, I used and API from www.musixmatch.com, to get daily data of Turkey about popular songs.
+- At home page, I used an API from www.musixmatch.com, to get daily data of Turkey about popular songs.
 - Users can register and add their own content.
 - There are writer and admin roles
 - Admin can assign roles to writers.